 The data used to support the findings of this study are included within the article.
 Readers can access the data supporting the conclusions of the study from LIDC-IDRI data set and the LUNA16 data set.

 Conflicts of Interest

-This work was supported by Natural Science Foundation of Heilongjiang Province of China under grant number LH2021F039.
+This work was supported by the Natural Science Foundation of Heilongjiang Province of China under Grant no. LH2021F049.

 J. Chen, Y. Wu, and L. Xiang, “Double layered recommendation algorithm based on fast density clustering with graph-based filtering & Applications,” Control theory and application, vol. 36, no. 04, pp. 542–552, 2019.View at: Google Scholar

 X. Zhang, Y. Zhao, L. Zhang, and X. Song, “CEST magnetic resonance image analysis and display system with intelligent interactive region of interest selection,” Journal of Northwest University, vol. 50, no. 04, pp. 582–588, 2020.View at: Google Scholar

 G. Luo, Z. Liu, L. Zhang, J. Zhang, Z. He, and X. Zhang, “Research on personalized video recommendation algorithm based on context awareness in mobile environment,” Application Research of Computers, vol. 37, no. 05, pp. 1306–1310, 2020.View at: Google Scholar